traefik/traefik/docs/content/providers/kubernetes-ingress.md

 If the parameter is non-empty, only Ingresses containing an annotation with the same value are processed.
 Otherwise, Ingresses missing the annotation, having an empty value, or with the value `traefik` are processed.

-#### ingressClass on Kubernetes 1.18+
+!!! info "Kubernetes 1.18+"

-If you cluster is running kubernetes 1.18+, you can also leverage the newly Introduced `IngressClass` resource to define which Ingress Objects to handle.
+    If the Kubernetes cluster version is 1.18+, the newly `IngressClass` resource can be leveraged to identify Ingress objects that should be processed.
-In that case, Traefik will look for an `IngressClass` in your cluster with the controller of *traefik.io/ingress-controller* inside the spec.
+    In that case, Traefik will look for an `IngressClass` in the cluster with the controller value equal to *traefik.io/ingress-controller*.

-!!! note ""
-    Please note, the ingressClass configuration on the provider is not used then anymore.

     Please see [this article](https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/) for more information.

 ### `ingressEndpoint`